-Listed as a National Monument and “monument historique” since March 1935, this town was occupied from the Bronze Age (approximately the 6th century B.C.E.) until the Roman conquest (1st century C.E.).
-Located on the top of a hill, on a rocky outcrop with a beautiful panoramic view of the plains of Beziers and Narbonne, this hill-town contains remnants of a protohistoric village.
-It is one of the most important Gallic villages in the Mediterranean Midi.
-The archeological findings here revealed that this hill-town was inhabited by the Elisyques, a civilization considered prosperous and advanced for its time.
+Classified as a National Monument and benefiting from the title of “historic monuments” since March 1935, this site was occupied from the Bronze Age (around the 6th century BC) until the Roman conquest (1st century AD).
+VS.).
+Located at the top of a hill, on a rocky promontory which offers an exceptional panorama on the plains of Béziers and Narbonne, this oppidum reveals the remains of a protohistoric village.
+It is one of the most important Gallic villages in the Mediterranean region.
+Archaeological finds have revealed that this oppidum was inhabited by an Elisian population, a civilization considered prosperous and evolved at that time.